Our Private Dining Experience With The Emperor's Master Chef!

 I also got to go to the famous restaurant and Cabaret in Tokyo called The Copacabana.

-I can’t ever forget the wonderful-looking ladies that were everywhere; I fell in and out of love every few seconds.
-We went with his friend Habbioka San, a great name isn’t!
+I can’t ever forget the wonderful-looking ladies everywhere; I fell in and out of love every few seconds.
+We went with his friend Habbioka San—a great name.

-His sister was the headline act that night, and a singer extraordinaire.
-What a performance.
-I kept my ears on the stage, but truthfully, my eyes and heart were focused nonstop everywhere on these Japanese beauties.
+His sister, a singer extraordinaire, was the headline act that night.
+What a performance!
+I kept my ears on the stage, but truthfully, my eyes and heart were focused everywhere on these Japanese beauties.

-I did manage to get an afternoon date with one of my favorite-looking girls; she spoke about as much English as our entire family and friends spoke Japanese.
-Almost none.
+I did manage to get an afternoon date with one of my favorite-looking girls.
+She spoke as much English as our entire family and friends spoke Japanese—almost none.

-The next afternoon, she showed up but not alone, though; she had several lady friends that came along to chaperone and protect her, I guess.
+The next afternoon, she showed up, but not alone; she had several lady friends who came along to chaperone and protect her, I guess.
 We all sat around the hotel poolside and enjoyed a few drinks and some strange, stilted conversation.

-It was a memorable afternoon, though, and I was invited back to the Copacabana, this time as her guest, but Dad had other plans, so I had to respect the person paying the bills and pass on the date.
+It was a memorable afternoon, though, and I was invited back to the Copacabana, this time as her guest.
+Dad had other plans, so I had to respect the person paying the bills and pass on the date.

-Dinner plans were with one of Dad’s very good friends and factory owner.
-We were guests of Sekiguchi San, and that meant “be ready to be really impressed”.
+Dinner plans were with one of Dad’s very good friends, a factory owner.
+We were guests of Sekiguchi San, which meant “be ready to be impressed.”
 Sure enough, he didn’t let us down.

-We were ushered into a private room where the chef was behind the bar-like table.
+We were ushered into a private room with the chef behind a bar-like table.

-We sat up as if we were eating at a bar counter but it was because the Chef was doing all the cooking behind the bar with no alcohol bottles, only back tables for this chef to prepare and cook.
+We sat up as if we were eating at a bar counter, but it was because the chef was doing all the cooking behind the bar with no alcohol bottles and only back tables for the chef to prepare and cook.

-He was no ordinary chef; this fine man was, in fact, Emperor Showas’s private Master Chef
+He was no ordinary chef; this fine man was, in fact, Emperor Showa’s private Master Chef.

-Yes, it was arranged to have him cook our meal that night, and he came to this restaurant just for us.
+Yes, he was arranged to cook our meal that night, and he came to this restaurant just for us.
 WOW…….
 What a treat!

-Every movement this Chef made was an art, aside from his cooking.
-It was a show, something only a few in life can ever experience.
+Apart from his cooking, every movement this Chef made was an art.
+It was a show, something only a few can ever experience.
 Thank you for the memories.

 thx 🙃🙃🙃🤗🤗🤗😘😘😘😍😍😍🥰🥰🥰